 A relatively large number of people in San Francisco telecommute to their jobs.
 Overall, about 23.39% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-San Francisco is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about San Francisco is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In San Francisco, however, the average commute to work is quite long.
-On average, people spend 32.66 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in San Francisco is that it can take a long time to commute to work.
+In San Francisco, the average commute to work is 32.66 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of San Francisco’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Do you like to read, write and learn?
 If you move to San Francisco, you'll likely find that many of your neighbors like to as well.
 San Francisco is one of the more educated communities in America, with a full 59.79% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.